MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/scenario-overview.md

 ---
-title: "Introduction to the Hybrid and Multicloud scenario"
+title: Introduction to the hybrid and multicloud scenario
 description: Describe the scenario
 author: BrianBlanchard
 ms.author: brblanch